Country Living in a Cariboo Valley

 Make a Valerian bouquet and set beside your bed before sleeping.

-I love cutting a small nosegay and putting it in a mason jar of water.
+I love to harvest by cutting a small nosegay and putting it in a mason jar of water.
 Placed on the nightstand, it is wonderful how the scent fills the room.

 More flower garden articles: